 We can walk you through your proposed contract word by word.
 We can also provide insight into possible changes to a proposed or existing contract if we believe an alteration would benefit your business.

-Your interests come first at Hocker & Associates, LLC.
+Your interests come first at Hocker Law, LLC.
 Find out how we can help you.
 Contact us and schedule a free consultation.
 Call (317) 578-1630.
 We can meet with you in one of our offices in Indiana, including two in Indianapolis.
 We can also meet with you at your business or wherever's convenient for you.